Green Ukraine: Start of Ukrainian settlement

-Zeleny Klyn became part of the Russian Empire much later than Siberia and other parts of the Far East.
-The first attempts at colonizing the area date back to the mid-17th century when Yerofey Khabarov founded the fort of Albazin on the Amur River.
+Zelenyi Klyn became part of the Russian Empire much later than Siberia and other parts of the Far East.
+The first attempts at colonizing the area date back to the mid-17th century when Yerofey Khabarov founded the fort of Albazin on the Amur river.
 From that time, constant skirmishes took place with the Manchu people of China.
-In 1689 China and Russia signed the Treaty of Nerchinsk, which granted Russia limited territory.
+In 1689 China and Russia signed the Treaty of Nerchinsk, which granted Russia a limited territory in the upper flow of Amur.